yoinergomez/ngcolombia-workshop/06-brownie-points.md

 <tv-show-card></tv-show-card>
 ```

 Now try it yourself, go ahead and transform our card into a component and then render it on the screen.
+You can choose the name you want for the component and add whatever new functionality you can think of :-)

 Remember, don't be shy or affraid to ask questions, the mentors are here for you!